 (From the Missouri Department of Natural Resources)

-Donation boxes will be available in all Missouri state parks and historic sites beginning Saturday, July 2.
-All donations will be used to help purchase and plant trees in the Joplin area parks.
+The effort to assist at Cunningham Park is just one part of Missouri State Parks' effort to assist the Joplin area parks.
+Beginning this weekend, donation boxes will be located in all Missouri state parks and historic sites.
+All donations collected will be used to help purchase and plant trees in Joplin area parks.

-The donation boxes are one part of a larger effort to assist in replacing the hundreds of trees destroyed by the recent tornado.
-Missouri State Parks is currently participating in the Odwalla Plant-a-Tree Program, which allows people across the nation to vote where they want trees planted.
+Another effort involves Missouri State Parks' participation in the Odwalla Plant-a-Tree program.
+The program allows people across the nation to vote where they want trees planted.
 Odwalla has committed $100,000 to the campaign and each vote will be equal to $1 that can be used for trees.
-This year, Missouri State Parks will be donating the trees they receive to help Joplin area parks.
+This year, Missouri State Parks will donate the trees they receive to help Joplin area parks.

-To vote to donate trees to the Joplin area parks, go to mostate parks.com website and click on the Odwalla Plant-a-Tree program link.
-It will take you through the process to vote for Missouri state parks.
+To vote to donate trees to the Joplin area parks, go to mostateparks.com website and click on the Odwalla Plant-a-Tree program link and follow the process.
 If you enter the six-character code printed inside the Missouri state park system's new Welcome Kit, Odwalla will donate an extra dollar per vote.
 Voting will continue through Aug.
-31, 2011.
+31.